debyte/tsxlink/README.md

     include:

     * `text` targets text content inside the element.

-    * `value`, `src`, and *other attribute names* target the value of the named attribute.
+    * `value`, `class`, and *other attribute names* target the value of the named attribute.
+The `class` attribute always has an object type where keys are the class names and true values are active.
+The classes from the template are active by default.

     * `visibility` controls whether the element appears in the DOM or not.
 The type is always boolean.
-As a property name it targets visibility rather than text on default, i.e., `visibility` has the effect of `visibility:visibility`.
+Property name `visibility` targets visibility rather than text on default, i.e., `visibility` has the effect of `visibility:visibility`.

     * `map` is typically used to attach *event listeners*, such as `onClick` and `onSubmit`.
 The type is an attribute map for the target element, for example `React.ButtonHTMLAttributes<HTMLButtonElement>`, and it may be used to add necessary element attributes that do not exist in the design.
       Property name `map` targets map on default, i.e., `map` has the effect of `map:map`.

-* **`data-tsx-slot="name"`**
+* **`data-tsx-slot="name"`** and **`data-tsx-replace="name"`**

-    This element is inside a component and renders content specified as a property.
+    This element renders content specified as a property.
+A *slot* uses the given content as its children while *replace* is switched to the new content.
 The content has a type `React.ReactNode` which accepts string, number, React element, undefined/null/false, or arrays of those.

     * **`children`** has a specific significance as a name.
 It indicates that